gorbit99/tiny-slime/README.md

 PCB.
 Finally, snap the lid on.
 If you can't easily to this last step, try first aligning one side of the lid into the corresponding holes and then rotate it into place, snapping the holders in as they meet the edge.

+Now it's time to plug in your antenna and place it somewhere.
+If you bought the recommended Supermini, you should have received one along with your order.
+This can be placed wherever you think it's best, for example you can stick it to the side of the case.